-Bondla Wildlife Sanctuary offers a nature trail, bird watching, wildlife observatory, tourist cottages, and botanical garden to explore.
+Bondla Wildlife Sanctuary offers a nature trail, bird watching, a wildlife observatory, tourist cottages, and a botanical garden to explore.
 During this monsoon season, we visited the sanctuary and could cover only the zoo due to intermittent drizzle.
 But it was the perfect time to see the beautiful water streams along the way.
 Rivulets & Monkeys on the way indicate fast approaching sanctuary.

 While we were strolling around the campus, a group of Malabar Grey Hornbills surprisingly landed on the nearby trees.
 We saw them flying among the higher branches of the trees.
-It was a pleasant first time spotting of this type of hornbill for us.
+It was a pleasant first time spotting this type of hornbill for us.
 Dandeli is where we first spotted the Malabar Pied Hornbills.
 It is home to over a hundred bird species.

 Another pleasant surprise on our way back was spotting this crocodile in an open natural pond beside the road.
 A sure sign of wildlife in this area.
 We plan to visit again to explore more post the monsoons.

-There is a small canteen in the campus.
+There is a small canteen on the campus.
 A nominal entry fee is charged per person and vehicle by the forest authorities.
 Public transport is poor.
 It is Open from 9 AM to 5 PM and closed on Thursdays.